nmmapper/python3-nmap/README.md

 $ sudo nmap -O your-host.com

 ```
-The same applies to the script to be able to run the os identifier  you have to be a super user.
+The same applies to the script, to be able to run the OS identifier  you have to be a superuser.

 ### How to use the script to identify OS
 ```py